-- They contain diluted sulphuric acid, which may cause servere acid burns. - During the Charging process they develop hydrogen gas and oxygen, which unter certain circumstances may turn into an explosive mixture. - They have an internal voltage, which - depending on their level - can be dangerous to the human body when touched. - Standard EN 50272-21) includes safety requirements for batteries and battery installations and describes the basic precautions to protect against dangers deriving from electric currents, leaking gases or electrolytes.
+No hazards in case of an intact They have an internal battery and observation of the voltage, which - depending instructions for use. on their level - can be dangerous to the human Lead-acid batteries have body when touched. significant characteristics: Standard EN 50272-21) They contain diluted includes safety requirements sulphuric acid, which may for batteries and battery cause servere acid burns. installations and describes the basic precautions to During the Charging process protect against dangers they develop hydrogen gas deriving from electric and oxygen, which unter currents, leaking gases or certain circumstances may electrolytes. turn into an explosive mixture.